vidstack/player/apps/site/app/docs/[lib]/player/components/providers/[3]hls-video/page.md

 {% code_snippet name="loading-hls" copy=true /%}

-You can point `hls-library` at any URL that re-exports `hls.js@^1.0`.
+You can point `library` at any URL that re-exports `hls.js@^1.0`.
 This means you can use your own server or CDN if desired.

 ### Importing `hls.js`

-You can also load `hls.js` by statically, or dynamically importing it and setting the `hlsLibrary` property like so:
+You can also load `hls.js` by statically, or dynamically importing it and setting the `library` property like so:

 {% code_snippet name="import-hls" copy=true  /%}